-Hey neighbor, can you spare a dime?
+Hey Neighbor, Can You Spare A Dime?

 The challenge comes when the number of lives at risk is huge.

-To save the lives of 2 million Americans from the coronavirus, our federal government is willing to borrow, or impose cost burdens on business and households, in the amount of $20 trillion.
-That figure equals their metric of $10 million times 2 million lives saved.
+To save the lives of two million Americans from the Coronavirus, our federal government is willing to borrow, or impose cost burdens on business and households in the amount of $20 trillion.
+That figure equals their metric of $10 million times two million lives saved.

-Spread out over every household in America, $10 million to save a life is an affordable 10 cents per life saved.
-The dimes start to stack up in a crisis like the coronavirus. $20 trillion to save 2 million lives is about $160,000 in new debt or lost income per household in America.
+Spread out over every household in America, 10 million dollars to save a life is an affordable 10 cents per life saved.
+The dimes start to stack up in a crisis like the Coronavirus. $20 trillion to save two million lives is about $160,000 in new debt or lost income per household in America.

 How to decide we’ve spent enough to save a human life is one of the most difficult conversations a human can have.
 Those who want more quarantine and those who want to open up can’t agree on the value of a human life or how many lives we can afford to save before we have spent more than we have.